 If you’re collecting email addresses in-store, do yourself and your customers a favor and ditch the pen and paper.
 Asking people to fill out a form manually not only takes up more time, but it opens up room for human error.
 Not to mention, it also means more work for you, because you’ll need to input their information into your database.

-It’s best to avoid all that and just capture email addresses electronically so they are entered directly into your system.
+It’s best to avoid all that and just build your list by capturing email addresses electronically so they are entered directly into your system.
 The easiest way to do this is through your point-of-sale solution.
 Most modern POS systems enable retailers to enter customer information at checkout, so be sure to take advantage of that feature by asking people to provide their email address when you’re ringing them up.

 If you’re using a POS system that doesn’t offer an email capture feature, there are a number of apps that will help you get the job done.
 For example, there’s SignUpAnywhere, a nifty HTML5 application that lets you collect email addresses using your iPad.